 Visit our changing your course or major page for more information.

-You are never trapped in what you initially choose.
+You are never stuck in what you initially choose.
 Once you have been accepted and start your uni journey, you can then dig deeper into specialisations, and personalise your course to fit your education goals and career goals.
 University is the perfect time for you to explore your interests and become a free thinker.